-Founded in 1961, the Molde International Jazz Festival – Moldejazz in Norwegian – is the second oldest jazz festivals in Europe, as well as the most important one in Norway.
+Founded in 1961, the Molde International Jazz Festival – Moldejazz in Norwegian – is the world's oldest jazz festival (in continuous operation, from 2020) as well as the most important one in Norway.

 The main building is Krona, situated in the heart of Molde.
 The building opened in 2016 and is an impressive piece of architecture.

 Enjoy exhibitions about Norwegian culture, visit the local history library, and see how the local bunad (national costume) is made.

 During summer, the museum comes "alive" with living people as extras in the exhibitions.
 From June to August, you can also join a historic medieval trip to the Veøya Island.

 You can’t help but notice the Molde Cathedral.
 Completed in 1957, the cathedral and the 50-metre-high freestanding bell tower stands tall in the city centre.

 Another must-see, whether you are a football fan or not, is the Aker stadium.
 Drawn by local architect Kjell Kosberg, the grand building has a granite exterior made of stone and glass.

 Nature lovers will find it easy to entertain themselves.
 With a network of paths, trails, and information boards with maps, Moldemarka is a natural playground for hikers and cyclists – and cross-country skiers during winter.

 The number one viewpoint in Moldemarka is Varden, 407 metres above sea level.
 Here, the Molde panorama allows you to enjoy the extraordinary vista of 222 partially snow-clad mountain peaks.